 Rehabilitation Psychology: Sample Four-Year Plan

 This four-year sample graduation plan is designed to guide your course selection throughout your academic career; it does not establish a contractual agreement.
-Use it along with your DARS report and the Course Guide to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
+Use it along with your DARS report, the Guide, and the Course Search and Enroll app to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
 You will likely revise your plan several times during your academic career here, based on your activities and changing academic interests.
 Consult with an academic advisor to develop a personalized plan of study and refer to the Guide for a complete list of requirements.

 |Communication A (fall or spring semester)||3||Communication A (fall or spring semester)||3|